gl2748/gl2748.github.io/_posts/17-06-2015-MySQL-CSV-Import.md

 ### Create your new table with the desired columns:

+First create a new database, we define the character encoding to conform to our CSV:

+    CREATE DATABASE autotellermachines
+        DEFAULT CHARACTER SET ascii
+        DEFAULT COLLATE ascii_general_ci;

 Assuming we have successfully created a database we can add a table with the desired columns.
 You can ignore this step if you already have a table with columns.

     CREATE TABLE atms (